RetroAchievements/docs/docs/developer-docs/am-i-ready-for-review.md

 In most cases, cheat codes provide a benefit that makes achievements easier.
 And then are you really achieving anything?

-- Add code to your achievements to block the use of cheat codes if you are not already doing so.
+- Add logic to your achievements to block the use of cheat codes if you are not already doing so.
 - Sometimes a cheat code such as a level select makes sense to allow, especially for challenges.
 Examples: "Beat Level 3 without taking damage."
 Level select should generally be blocked for progression achievements where the game expects a normal playthrough to start at the beginning.

 ## Games have appropriate hubs and meta information